-I’m curious for a living, and when I began work on The Price You Pay for College: An Entirely New Road Map for the Biggest Financial Decision Your Family Will Ever Make, I turned my inquisitiveness on higher education.
+I’m curious for a living.
+When I began work on The Price You Pay for College: An Entirely New Road Map for the Biggest Financial Decision Your Family Will Ever Make, I turned my inquisitiveness to higher education.

 I wasn’t just curious on my behalf.
 I also wanted to know what others were wondering.
-So as I toured dozens of schools over several years, I tried to pay attention to what parents and high school students were asking, too.
-When their questions felt new, penetrating and useful, I wrote them down.
+So as I toured dozens of schools over several years, I also tried to pay attention to what parents and high school students were asking.
+I wrote them down when their questions felt new, penetrating, and valid.

-When it came time to put my book together, I went back to that list of questions.
-And at the end of nearly every chapter, I tried to leave readers with a list of things to ask about everything from mental health and career counseling centers to just how much colleges may be spying on our 16 year-olds as they visit the websites for admissions offices.
+When it came time to assemble my book, I returned to that list of questions.
+And at the end of nearly every chapter, I tried to leave readers with a list of things to ask about, from mental health and career counseling centers to just how much colleges may be spying on our 16-year-olds as they visit the websites for admissions offices.

 In the Classroom